kevinclancy/blog/_posts/2025-11-04-modelling-megazeux.md

 Our model, unlike MegaZeux, will allow all robots to act at once.
 The game stepper will evolve in the following fashion.
 First, it executes the initialization step:

 * The environment sends the initial game state to the robots; the game state includes positions of all robots, as well as wall positions.

-Then, it executes these two steps in a loop:

-1. All robots concurrently use their stored information, received from the environment on the previous step, to update their internal states and send their movement actions ($$\mathit{Idle}$$, $$\mathit{North}$$, $$\mathit{East}$$, $$\mathit{South}$$, $$\mathit{West}$$) to the environment.
+The environment sends $$1$$ to each robot telling it that its last action succeeded, even though no such action exists; robots should be programmed to ignore this value.
+The robots use this information to update their states and store actions ($$\mathit{Idle}$$, $$\mathit{North}$$, $$\mathit{East}$$, $$\mathit{South}$$, $$\mathit{West}$$) to submit on the next step.

+Then, it executes steps of these two types in a loop:

-2. The Environment executes the actions received from the robots to the best of its ability.
+1. All robots concurrently transmit their stored action, computed on the previous step, to the environment.
+The robots also clear their stored actions.
+The environment executes the actions received from the robots to the best of its ability.
 If a robot proposes moving into a wall, off of the game board, or into a location where another robot currently is, then the move is not executed.
 If multiple robots attempt to move into the same cell then the environment randomly chooses one to move into the cell, committing the "losers" to their present positions.
-The environment sends the resulting state of the game board back to the robots, along with a boolean indicating to each robot whether its move succeeded.
+The environment stores the resulting state of the game board and booleans indicating whether each robot's most recent action succeeded to submit back to the robots on the next step.

+2. (This is like the initialization step, but now the success values are meaningful.)
+The environment sends the current game state to the robots; the game state includes positions of all robots, as well as wall positions.
+The environment also sends to each robot a boolean indicating whether the robot's most recently submitted action succeeded.
+The robots use this information to update their states and store actions to submit on the next step.

 ## Non-deterministic lenses and dynamical systems

 According to our plan, when multiple robots attempt moving into the same cell, we randomly choose one to succeed.
 But this requires a feature beyond the scope of the technique of lenses and dynamical systems described in the previous blog post.
+Namely, non-determinism.

-We'll need to extend our definitions so that a dynamical system can update its state non-deterministically.
+We'll need to extend our definitions so that an environment can update its state non-deterministically.
 Recall that if $$\mathit{X}$$ is a set then $$P X$$ is the set of all subsets of $$X$$, where $$P -$$ is called the powerset operator.
 If we think of a set as a collection of possibilities, then what we want is a new formulation of dynamical systems, where the passback function has the type

 $$\mathit{State} \times \mathit{In} \to P \mathit{State}$$

 Instead of producing a successor state as output, it produces the set of all possible successor states.
 In [Categorical Systems Theory](https://www.davidjaz.com/Papers/DynamicalBook.pdf), this is called a *possibilistic* system.
-Before we define possibilistic systems, we must first define a possibilistic version of the more general notion of a lens.
+Before we define possibilistic systems, we must first define a possibilistic version of lenses.

 > **Definition**
 >